pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 export PATH="$HOME/.local/bin:$PATH"
 {% endhighlight %}

-This wrapper script is run everytime I run a `xrandr` command, including from GUI frontends such as `arandr`.
+This wrapper script is run every time I run a `xrandr` command, including from GUI frontends such as `arandr`.
 It manages the `ffmpeg` process and starts the stream whenever the `VIRTUAL1` display is enabled.
 It even manages screen orientation, which was essential to me since I actually use this monitor in portrait orientation.

 ### Managing power

 After writing the wrapper script, I was really happy with the result.
 I even got the pleasant surprise of not having to handle resuming the stream after the laptop wakes up from sleep.
 Since `ffmpeg` was not exiting on sleep, `ffplay` silently waited for the laptop to start sending data again.
 There was one thing bothering me though : I still had to manually power the monitor on and off when leaving my desk.

 I googled for how to turn the HDMI port of the Raspberry Pi on and off, and quickly found out about the [`vcgencmd`](https://elinux.org/RPI_vcgencmd_usage) command and its `display_power` subcommand.
 Unfortunately, every command I tried seemed to have no effect on the Raspberry Pi 3.
 It took me a few days to [find a fix](https://forum.magicmirror.builders/topic/16865/mmm-remotecontrol-or-vcgencmd-issue) : by editing the `/boot/config.txt` to replace `dtoverlay=vc4-kms-v3d` with `dtoverlay=vc4-fkms-v3d` and rebooting the Pi, it worked.
-It seems like the "kms" driver has a bug on the Raspberry Pi 3.
+It seems like the `kms` driver has a bug on the Raspberry Pi 3.
 Fortunately, switching VideoCore drivers did not impact the stream decoding performance.
 With that issue fixed, I was able to turn the screen on and off from an SSH session.

 In order to run the right commands, I once again went the hacky way and came up with a short script :